Plaetorius/nextjs-supabase-google-oauth-starter/README.md

 This means the OAuth callback route isn't setting cookies correctly.
 Make sure:

 - You're using the custom callback handler in `app/auth/callback/route.ts`
-- The dev server is running with `--hostname 127.0.0.1`
 - You've restarted the dev server after making changes

 ## Resources